WHAT IS THE DESIGN FOR LIFE PROGRAMME?

 Its vision is that, by 2045, the UK will have transitioned away from all avoidable single-use medtech products towards a functioning circular system that maximises reuse, remanufacture, and recycling.
 The intention is that this will safely transform the sector to deliver enhanced resilience, increased economic growth, better value for patients and the NHS, and minimised environmental impacts.

-The programme is a collaborative effort between government, industry, the health and care system, and academia, with over 80 stakeholders involved to date.
+The programme is a collaborative effort between government, industry, the health and care system, and academia, with over 100 organisations involved.

 HOW TO GET INVOLVED